tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 1. For the solution you recommend, what specific approach would you say to WWI is the most efficient for moving flat file data from the ingest storage locations to the data lake?

-2. How will WII make sure they have discovered all data sources for the unification process?
+2. How will WII make sure they have discovered all data sets for the unification process?

 3. What storage service would you recommend they use, and how would you recommend they structure the folders so they can manage the data at the various levels of refinement?